 - Federal Perkins Loans

-Who Should Consider PAYE?
+Who should consider PAYE?

-Pros and Cons of PAYE
+Pros & cons of PAYE

-- Lower monthly payments
+- Lower monthly payments than standard repayment.

-- Interest subsidy for the first three years (If your monthly payment doesn’t cover the monthly interest on subsidized loans, the government will pay the remaining interest for three years.)
+- Interest subsidy for the first three years.
+If your monthly payment doesn’t cover the monthly interest on subsidized loans, the government will pay the remaining interest for three years.

 - Borrowers who took out loans before Oct.
-1, 2007, will not qualify
+1, 2007, will not qualify.

-- PAYE extends your repayment period and thus increases the interest you pay over the life of your loan
+- PAYE extends your repayment period and thus increases the interest you pay over the life of your loan.

-- Any forgiven balance is considered taxable income
+- Any forgiven balance is taxable.

-- Interest subsidies are limited to three years for subsidized loans and are not available for unsubsidized
+- Interest subsidies are limited to three years for subsidized loans and are not available for unsubsidized loans.

 The PAYE program isn’t the only income-driven repayment plan available to federal student loan borrowers.
 Here’s how those stack up.

 Revised Pay As You Earn (REPAYE)